sandersn/manual/Assignability.md

 target(1); // oops, you can't pass numbers to source
 ```

+## Inheritance

 TODO: Discuss how we don't need subtype relations (including
 implements) because of structural comparison.
 TODO: Probably don't discuss overloads.

 TODO: In the hacks section discuss the Maybe cutoff.
 Also point out
-that multiple variants exist.
-And discuss how type ID works with
+that multiple variants exist: specifically, discuss how type ID works with
-generics.
+generics in the principle non-id variant.